JermelWatson/Soccer_Fantasy_League/README.md

 [x] Ensure team cost does not exceed £100 and no more than 3 players are selected from any one team.

-This project includes 9 main classes that are used to achieve the above functionality.
+-This project includes 9 main classes that are used to achieve the above functionality.-

 *Player* – The Player class is an abstract class that outlines all the methods that will be included for each player.